 Initiated in 1995, Dance and Process is The Kitchen’s longest running series.
 Dance and Process stages an interrogation of methods of choreographic and dance practice, whereby artists challenge default structures in their own work and the field at large.
 The Dance and Process group sessions take place on Sundays for four hours.
 The artists invite you to experience this format.
 Refreshments will be served.

 I wanted to explore one of the most remarkable forms of creative play in childhood and the invention of make-believe worlds, often referred to as paracosm.

 Paracosm is the persistent evocation of an imagined place inhabited by imagined people or beings.
 My own paracosmic play started after I found an abandoned and overgrown place in my grandparent’s garden that worked as a perfect escape.
 These private moments in the garden provided me with the opportunity to nurture my fantasy world and creativity.
 This performance aims to understand the impulse artists feel in world-building play and its relation to subsequent functionality as preparation for creative work.

 Unpezverde is a New York based artist and choreographer.

-Most recently, his work has been presented at Movement Research at The Judson Church, The Leslie Lohman Museum for Gay and Lesbian Art, BAM Fisher, Satellite Art Show during Miami Art Week, The New York Public Library for the Performing Arts, Dixon Place, NY City Center Studios, LaGuardia Performing Arts Center, Green Space, The Wild Project, Chez Bushwick and Panoply Performance Laboratory.
+In NY, his work has been presented at Movement Research at The Judson Church, Danspace Project, The Leslie Lohman Museum for Gay and Lesbian Art, BAM Fisher, Satellite Art Show during Miami Art Week, The New York Public Library for the Performing Arts, Dixon Place, LaGuardia Performing Arts Center, Green Space, The Wild Project, Chez Bushwick and Panoply Performance Laboratory.